boeckmann/asm6502/README.md

 currently known to the assembler are:

 ### .ORG directive
-Sets the current program counter to the numeric value of the argument
+Sets the current program counter to the numeric value of the argument.
+Does not modify the offset into the output file.
+This means that .ORG can not be used to "jump around" in the output file.

 	.ORG $0801

+### .FILL directive
+Starting from the current offset of the output file, emits as many bytes as given by the first argument.
+If the second argument is given, the region is filled with its byte-sized value.
+Otherwise it is filled with zero.
+The program counter is increased accordingly.

+	.FILL 100       ; fill 100 bytes with zero
+	.FILL 16, $EA	; insert 16 NOPs ($EA) into the code

 ### .INCLUDE directive
 Substitutes the directive with the contents of a file given by the argument.